icakaxx/Perfumes/README.md

 ## Customization

 ### Adding New Products
-Edit `src/data/products.ts` to add new products to the catalog.
+Use the admin panel at `/admin/perfumes` to add new products to the catalog.

 ### Styling
 - Global styles: `src/app/globals.css`